-Dilip Vasudevan is a computer science research fellow in CAG.
+Dilip Vasudevan is a research scientist in CAG.
 His current research interests include the design space exploration of Post Moore architectures, reconfigurable spintronic devices, superconducting architectures and hardware/software co-design and the development of new computing models and systems to deliver for future exascale systems.
 His recent work was in ultra low power sub-threshold system design for Internet of Things (IoT).
 He obtained his Ph.D. in Informatics (Computer Engineering) from the University of Edinburgh, Scotland, UK.

 - Continuing the Scaling of Digital Computing Post Moore’s Law